 Also see how taking care of yourself has good ripple effects for others.
 Deliberately do a small thing that feeds you—a little rest, some exercise, some time for yourself—and then notice how this affects your relationships.
 Notice how healthy boundaries in relationships helps prevent you from getting used up or angry and eventually needing to withdraw.

 The exception: When our “need” is to be right.
-Often we feel a strong desire to show the difficult person the error in his or her ways.
+Often we feel a strong desire to show the difficult person the error in their ways.
 But this won’t make the situation easier, and it won’t make us feel better in the long run.
 Find a different (and more positive) way to feel powerful; for example, turn your attention to helping someone in need, perhaps even the difficult person him- or herself.

 Practicing this sort of acceptance is about dropping the fantasy of how we think things ought to be.
 You might have a fantasy of a sweet, close relationship with your daughter-in-law, for example, and so you feel angry and disappointed every time she does something that doesn’t live up to this fantasy.